Skip to main content

 This data is more than a series of numbers; it is a detailed schematic of your physiological state, a map of your internal world.
 Understanding who has access to this map is the first step in protecting the sanctity of your biological information.

-The of a wellness vendor is the legal gateway to this map.
+The privacy policy of a wellness vendor is the legal gateway to this map.
 It is the document that defines the relationship between your personal biological data and the company providing the service.
 A well-crafted policy functions as a pact of trust, establishing clear boundaries and ensuring your information serves your health goals exclusively.

 Conversely, a policy filled with ambiguous or permissive language can transform your personal health chronicle into a commodity, traded and analyzed in ways that are entirely disconnected from your well-being.
 The initial feeling of unease when reading these documents is a valid intuitive response.
 It is your mind recognizing that the script of your body’s most private conversations might be read by an unintended audience.